The In-Laws

 My wife's family got to meet me for the first time about two months before we got married.
 It was quite a leap of faith for them to make.
 While my parents got to meet their future daughter-in-law early in our relationship, her family just had to hope that her judgment was good.

 My brother-in-law, Changbeom, and his very lovely wife, Kyungah, have two children, Hyekyung and Junha.
 During my first visit, Hyekyung showed her affections with hugs, kisses, and frequent requests to play.
 Her younger brother's attention consisted more of giving me half chewed food and biting my arm.
 Needless to say, I preferred Hyekyung's affections to Junha's.
+About a decade later, there is not much risk getting bitten.
+I get to see Changbeom and his family about once or twice a year depending on my travels.

-Images, files, and web design are copyrighted 2003 - 2005.
-Design by aae Designs.
+Images, files, and web design are copyrighted 2003 - 2011.
+Design by me.